How to Diversify Across Micro-Markets for Stable Returns

 How to Build Trigger-Type Diversification

 • Step 1: Audit your current portfolio by trigger type.
 For each property, identify the primary demand driver.
-If 80%+ of your capital is parked in one type, you are concentrated.
+If 80% or more of your capital is parked in one type, you are concentrated.

 • Step 2: Identify the uncorrelated trigger type for your next investment.
 If your existing properties are IT-corridor plays, the next acquisition should be infrastructure-driven or yield-focused.

 • Step 3: Use micro-market data to select within the trigger type.
-Check current property price trends in India to identify the specific micro-market within the trigger type using transaction volume data, circle rate comparisons, and Grade A developer activity.
+Review the latest property rates in India to identify the specific micro-market within the trigger type using transaction volume data, circle rate comparisons, and Grade A developer activity.

 • Step 4: Size positions appropriately.
 A yield-focused investment works at a lower capital allocation than an appreciation play, because the income return actively compensates for lower capital growth.

 • Step 5: Review annually.
 Micro-markets evolve.
-An IT corridor in its late cycle may begin approaching yield-play characteristics as primary appreciation has been captured.
+An IT corridor late in its cycle may begin approaching yield-play characteristics as primary appreciation is exhausted.
 Adjust your strategy accordingly.

 • Super Quick & Easy